tahia/ATACSeq/README.md

 ======================================================================================
 **This pipeline contains the basic scripts to call peaks for ATACSeq data**

-The steps of this pipeline is as follows:
+The steps of this pipeline are as follows:

       00-qual-report: quality check